 Some LTE connection use cases are not known on the application domain.
 For example, an operator applet on Universal Integrated Circuit Card (UICC) can request the modem to set up a data connection.
 If the LTE connection use case is not known, the modem sends a sleep interrupted notification and has a hardcoded 500 ms delay before it proceeds to set up the connection.
 If an application has switched off some components, it must handle the notification promptly and switch on the needed components during the delay.

-After subscribing the sleep notifications, the first notification is sent when the modem goes to sleep except when the modem is already in deactivated state, which is notified immediately.
+After subscribing to the sleep notifications, the first notification is sent when the modem goes to sleep, unless the modem is in a deactivated state, in which case the application is notified immediately.

-For more information on the use of the %XMODEMSLEEP command, see nWP041 - nRF9160 Modem Sleep Notifications.
+For more information on the use of the %XMODEMSLEEP command, see nRF9160 Modem Sleep Notifications.